w4kened/w4kened/README.md

 CS student | coder
 ------------------
 I am a graduate of the Kielce University of Technology, with a major in computer science.
 I offer solid skills in programming and web development and committed to continuous improvement.
-In addition to programming knowledge, I oﬀer soft skills such as discipline, willingness to develop, and teamwork skills, along with high work organization.
+Every day i doing my best and trying to be best version of myself.

 * 🌍  I'm based in Kielce
 * 🧠  Working on Java & Spring Framework & JS